 Entering into the unknown: Those moments when an athlete faces an opponent for the first time are always an entrance into the unknown.
 There is a danger in this.
-We all the unknown and our imagination can work upon us in ways that make it all terrifying.
-It is natural to wonder if the opponent has skills, techniques, knowledge, strength or tactics that we don't.
+We all fear the unknown and our imagination can work upon us in ways that make it all terrifying.
+It is to wonder if the opponent has skills, techniques, knowledge, or tactics that we don't.
 That fear can have disastrous effects on performance.
-As fear increases, we become increasingly conservative in our choice of technique to use.
-We limit ourselves to only our must trusted techniques and hesitate when arises.
-Learning to deal with and overcome this fear of the unknown is what separates the great performers in the from the great performers on the stage.
+As fear increases, we become increasingly conservative in our of technique to use.
+We ourselves to only our must trusted techniques and hesitate when arises.
+Learning to deal with and overcome this fear of the unknown is what separates the great performers in the gym from the great performers on the stage.
 Interestingly the presence or lack of presence of fear is not an indicator of whether the athlete perform on the stage.
-I have seen who felt no fear perform poorly and others who are terrified every time they fight perform brilliantly.
-Each must find their own way those moments of entering the unknown.
-I have my own opinions about this and often use them with my athletes.
-It is far too long for an Instagram post – but one day I to write or speak about it, for in all honesty, it is the last critical obstacle that the athlete must learn to master if he or she is to maximize their performance in competition
+I have seen athletes who felt no fear perform poorly and others who are terrified every time they fight perform brilliantly.
+Each must find their own way around those moments of entering the unknown.
+I have my own opinions about this problem and often use them with my athletes.
+It is far too long for an Instagram post – but day I hope to write or speak about it, for in all honesty, it is the last critical obstacle that the athlete must learn to if he or she is to maximize their performance in competition

 No tags for this post.